Nikita Contini: Napoli

 His performances with the youth ranks did not go unnoticed, as Contini was called up by Xavi Valero, then goalkeeping coach of Napoli, to join the first team, being called up on many occasions during the 2014–15 season under Rafa Benitez.

 Loan to SPAL

-In July 2015, Contini moved to Spal on loan until the end of the 2015–16 season, in order to gain first team experience in the Italian thirrd division.
+In July 2015, Contini moved to SPAL on loan until the end of the 2015–16 season, in order to gain first team experience in the Italian third division.

 Loan to Virtus Entella

 On 23 July 2019, he joined newly promoted Serie B club Virtus Entella on loan.
 He started Entella's season opener on 23 August 2019 against Livorno, making his debut in the second tier of Italian football.

 Loans to Crotone and Vicenza

 On 19 August 2021, he joined newly promoted Serie B club Crotone on loan.
 On 31 January 2022, he moved on loan to Vicenza.

 Loan to Sampdoria

 On 11 August 2022, Contini moved to Sampdoria on a season-long loan.